-Key security issues: Implementers should be aware that the network paths used to actually install the software are not secured by the Group Policy Core Protocol, as specified in [MS-GPOL].
-Implementers MAY choose to implement a separate security mechanism for this purpose or to warn administrators who deploy applications through this protocol that they should take steps to ensure the integrity of the software deployed through this protocol.
+Key security issues: Implementers need to be aware that the network paths used to actually install the software are not secured by the Group Policy Core Protocol, as specified in [MS-GPOL].
+Implementers can choose to implement a separate security mechanism for this purpose or to warn administrators who deploy applications through this protocol that they need to take steps to ensure the integrity of the software deployed through this protocol.